Bruchsal Palace: Decline

 As a result of the Coalition Wars, the Prince-Bishopric of Speyer and the neighboring Margraviate of Baden had been forced to cede their territory on the left bank of the Rhine to France.
 Per the Treaty of Campo Formio, Baden was to be compensated with new territory, and this was effected.
 Baden was given seven times the amount of land it had lost, at the expense of Austria and ecclesiastical states such as the Prince-Bishopric of Speyer.
 This concession was confirmed in February 1803 by the Reichsdeputationshauptschluss, though Baden was soon raised to a Grand Duchy.
 Baden's ruler, Charles Frederick, summarily occupied Bruchsal and forced the departure of the last Prince-Bishop, Philipp Franz von Walderdorf.
 Charles Frederick dissolved the "Principality" of Speyer and removed much of Bruchsal Palace's furnishings to Karlsruhe, though he awarded Walderdorf a pension of 200,000 guilders and allowed him to reside at Bruchsal in the winters.
 (Note: Philipp Franz von Walderdorf's summer residence post-secularization was the Waghäusel Hermitage.)

-When Charles Frederick died in 1806, Walderdorf shared Bruchsal with the Grand Duke's widow, Amalie of Hesse-Darmstadt with her unmarried daughter, Amalie Christiane von Baden, who had been replaced at court by Stéphanie de Beauharnais.
+When Charles Frederick died in 1806, Walderdorf shared Bruchsal with the widow of the Grand Duke's son and heir, Amalie of Hesse-Darmstadt with her unmarried daughter, Amalie Christiane von Baden, who had been replaced at court by Stéphanie de Beauharnais.
 Amalie spent three to four months of every summer at the palace, time she spent in a constant monotony that she often took vacations to escape.
 Amalie's household at Bruchsal and its upkeep was at her own expense.
 The early 19th century traveler Charles Edward Dodd, who visited the palace around 1818, described its "deserted splendour" wherein "the gay ladies of [Princess Amalie's] court complain bitterly of its magnificent dreariness."
 Two other contemporary visitors, Frederick William III of Prussia and the Russian empress Elizabeth Alexeievna, also noted the dreary state of Bruchsal Palace.
 Bruchsal's citizenry adored Amalie, though, and mourned her death on 27 July 1832.